 Central Union Mission

 To convert the abandoned 130 year old Gales School into a new 150 bed shelter and central operations office for the Mission, the existing four-story building was completely renovated and a new three-story addition was added.
-Work included interior demolition and build-out, a thorough façade restoration and site work.
 Since significant structural modifications and demolition were required, Forrester designed and implemented an extensive temporary shoring and bracing system to support the structure during construction.

 The completed project earned the Enterprise Green Communities Certification.